cpressey/LCF-style-ND/README.md

 In the tree format, assumptions are labelled when introduced, so that when an assumption is discharged, we know which one it is.
 In the list format, nested boxes can be used to serve the same purpose.
-This seems akin to labelled assumptions having _dynamic scope_ versus nested assumptions having _lexical scope_.
-Our theorem prover will use labels for simplicity.
+This is akin to labelled assumptions having _dynamic scope_ versus nested assumptions having _lexical scope_, which will be demonstrated in one of the sections below.
+To simplify the exposition, our theorem prover will use labelled assumptions.

 Pseudo-Code for the Theorem Prover
 ----------------------------------